maram-abbas/Simple-IoT-Application/README.md

 System Architecture
   This project follows the client-server architecture.
 The ESP8266 module is known to run the HTTP server and the web page that the user will be using will act as the client.
-Client requests may be as follows: o Turn on LED on STM32 module o Turn off LED on STM32 module o Send real date to STM32 module o Send real time to STM32 module
+Client requests may be as follows:
+  - Turn on LED on STM32 module
+  - Turn off LED on STM32 module
+  - Send real date from RTC module to STM32 module and then to ESP8266 module
+  - Send real time from RTC module to STM32 module and then to ESP8266 module